Classic MTB Lake District Routes

 This route never has a dull moment, stunning views of Parkamoor, the remoteness of Blawith Fells, the exhilaration of descending Walna Scar road, the shock of civilisation at Coniston, the landscape of Tilberthwaite quarries and the sheer beauty of Tarn Hows.

 This is a tough bike route over high mountain terrain.
-Although not technically demanding riders undertaking this route should be used to a long day.
+Although not technically demanding riders undertaking this route should be used to a long day's riding.

 Also includes lists of top ten singletracks, downhills and hill climbs.